kendacki/Rentyvest/README.md

 </h2>

 <p>
-Today the market asks people to choose between “buy the whole house” or “buy a vague crypto claim.”
+Today the market asks people to choose between “buy the whole Apartment” or “buy a vague crypto claim.”
 We want a third path: <strong>buy a real share of a named property, settle it on Canton, and hold proof as an NFT.</strong>
 </p>

 <h3 style="font-family: 'Times New Roman', Times, serif; color: #E85D04; border-left: 6px solid #E85D04; padding-left: 12px;">
-Example 1: The young professional
+Example 1: Ada the Young professional
 </h3>

 <p>